ExpediaGroup/catalyst-server/README.md

 Catalyst-server uses [steerage](https://github.com/tlivings/steerage) to configure and compose your application.
 It is environment aware and has some configuration protocols to resolve paths, read environment variables, import other JSON files, and more.

-### Basic
+### Basic example

-At its core, catalyst-server loads a `manifest.json` to initial and start a Hapi.js server.
+At its core, `catalyst-server` loads a `manifest.json` file to initialize and start up a Hapi.js server.
 This file has a section for application configuration and composition via registering plugins.

 Below is a basic example of a `manifest.json` file:

-#### Basic manifest.json
+#### manifest.json

 ```js
 {